-Any analysis necessary to demonstrate compliance with CS 29.1309 (a) and (b) should consider the possibility of development errors and should focus on minimising the likelihood of those errors.
+Any analysis necessary to demonstrate compliance with CS 27.1309 (a), (b), (c) and (d) should consider the possibility of development errors and should focus on minimising the likelihood of those errors.

 Errors made during the development of systems have traditionally been detected and corrected by exhaustive tests conducted on the system and its components, by direct inspection, and by other direct verification methods capable of completely characterising the performance of the system.